bluesakana/Predicting-HDB-Resale-Prices/README.md

 ----
 ## Problem Statement

-We will create a regression model based on Singapore Housing Dataset to predict the price of a HDB at sale.
-The model will provide explanation as to which and how the features of the HDB flat affect the resale price to draw business insights for potential HDB buyers and sellers.
+We will create a regression model based on Singapore Housing Dataset to predict the price of a HDB at sale to help potential buyers estimate the amount they can expect to pay.
+The model will provide explanation as to which and how the features of the HDB flat affect the resale price to draw business insights for potential buyers.
 The predicted resale prices will also be submitted to a competition on [Kaggle](https://www.kaggle.com/competitions/dsi-sg-project-2-regression-challenge-hdb-price/overview) for the lowest Root-Mean-Squared-Error (RMSE).

 The explanatory model will be different from the production model submitted to Kaggle, as the former is optimised for explainability or the latter is optimised for predictive power.

 ----
 ## Dataset

 The HDB resale price dataset is an exceptionally detailed one with over 70 columns of different features relating to houses.
-The dataset and data dictionary reside [here](https://www.kaggle.com/competitions/dsi-sg-project-2-regression-challenge-hdb-price/data).
+The dataset and data dictionary reside [here](https://www.kaggle.com/competitions/dsi-sg-project-2-regression-challenge-hdb-price/data) and an offline version is available [here](./datasets/data_dictionary.md).

 The full dataset is in the `datasets` folder:
 - [`train.csv`](./datasets/train.csv): training dataset with all features and HDB resale prices